AshridgeTechnologies/elemento/stories/Refactor app runners.md

 Notes
 -----

-- Editor uses generators to get errors and code
+- Editor uses errors and code from the builder in the EditorRunner

 To do
 -----